 Frances Hooper Professor in the Arts and Humanities; Professor, Slavic Languages and Literatures, Comparative Literary Studies; Affiliate, Gender Studies, Poetry and Poetics

-Clare Cavanagh works on nineteenth- and twentieth-century Russian, Polish, and Anglo-American poetry.
+Clare Cavanagh works on nineteenth and twentieth-century Russian, Polish, and Anglo-American poetry.
 Her book, Lyric Poetry and Modern Politics: Russia, Poland, and the West (Yale UP) received the 2010 National Book Critics Circle Award for Criticism; was named an Outstanding Academic Book of the Year by Choice Magazine; and received the ASEEES/Orbis Book Prize for Polish Studies (2010).
-She is currently working on an authorized biography of the Nobel Prize winning poet, Czeslaw Milosz (under contract, Farrar, Straus, and Giroux).
+She is an Associate Editor of the revised Princeton Encyclopedia of Poetry & Poetics (2012).
+She is currently working on an authorized biography of the Nobel Prize-winning poet Czesław Miłosz (under contract, Farrar, Straus, and Giroux).

 She is an acclaimed translator of contemporary Polish poetry.
 She received an American Academy of Arts and Letters Award in Literature in 2018 for her “bedazzling versions of the playful, weighty, metaphysical poets writing in the last half-century.”
 Her version of Adam Zagajewski’s Asymmetry (2018) received the Harold Langdon Prize for Translation from the Academy of American Poets, and was a finalist for the National Book Critics Circle Award in Poetry.
 The New York Times Book Review noted in a review of Nobel Laureate Wisława Szymborska’s Map: Collected and Final Poems (2015): “If there were a Nobel-like prize for translators, Szymborska’s translators Stanislaw Baranczak and Clare Cavanagh would have been awarded it at once.”